opulencephp/Opulence/application/rdev/models/orm/README.md

 use RDev\Models\Users;

 // Assume $connection was set previously
+// The repository needs to know the name of the class whose objects it's storing
 $unitOfWork = new ORM\UnitOfWork($connection);
 $dataMapper = new DataMappers\MyDataMapper();
-// Specify the name of the class that this repository will store
 $users = new Repositories\Repo("RDev\\Models\\Users\\User", $dataMapper, $unitOfWork);

 // Let's say we know that there's a user with Id of 123 and username of "foo" in the repository
 $someUser = $users->getById(123);
 echo $someUser->getUsername(); // "foo"

 // Let's change his username
 $someUser->setUsername("bar");
 // Once we're done with our unit of work, just let it know you're ready to commit
-// It'll automatically know what has changed
+// It'll automatically know what has changed and save those changes back to storage
 $unitOfWork->commit();

 // To prove that this really worked, let's print the name of the user now